Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Conclusion and Related work

 \section{Conclusion and Related work}

 We have presented an encoding of the zigzag construction in a proof assistant, and gave a formal proof that it characterizes the path spaces of pushouts.
-The exposition hopefully illustrated some of the subtleties of the inductive definitions involved, and the utility of drawing dependent diagrams for proofs in synthetic homotopy theory.
-While diagrams give good sketches for proofs such as \autoref{lem:preserves-cubes} and \autoref{defn:tS}, the translation to formalized proofs often needs verbose adjustments in axiomatic HoTT, as hinted at in the paper.
-We believe a cubical type theory, such as the one implemented in Cubical Agda \citep{Agda} based on Cohen et al. \citep{CCHM}, might support a more direct transcription of diagrams.

-The first public attempt to formalize the zigzag construction was done in Agda by Štěpančík \citep{Step24}, which defines the square \ref{defn:tS} using the universal property, and doesn't give the necessary coherences.
-A formalization based on the Coq-HoTT library \citep{Coq-HoTT} is being carried out by Connors and Thorbjørnsen \citep{CT25}.
-There is a now an alternative description of the zigzag construction published by Wärn \citep{War24}, which presents it in more categorical than type theoretical terms.
+The exposition illustrated subtleties of the inductive constructions, as a naïve transcription from paper would not have the necessary computational properties.
+The author was not able to leverage Agda's mutually recursive definitions, as seen in the formalization of the James construction.
+We pointed out some friction points with translating symbolic and diagrammatic reasoning to Agda.
+Those often necessitate verbose technical lemmas to manipulate paths in axiomatic HoTT.
+The author nonetheless found drawing diagrams to be invaluable for designing proofs in synthetic homotopy theory, such as \autoref{lem:preserves-cubes} and \autoref{defn:tS}.
+It is possible that a cubical type theory, such as the one implemented in Cubical Agda based on Cohen et al. \cite{CCHM}, could improve this specific aspect of the formalization, but we did not investigate this direction.
+Similarly, it could be worthwhile to attempt a formalization in a framework for simplicial type theory \cite{RS17,GWB26}, which has the potential to express more natural proofs of functoriality principles via synthetic morphisms.
+The author expects that a simple port of the current development would not bring much insight, so idiomatic proofs for the particular type theories should be developed first.